 If certain taxing units fail to comply with the hearing, notice or tax rate adopting process in good faith, a property owner in the taxing unit may seek an injunction to stop the taxing unit from sending tax bills until it convinces the district court that it has complied with the law.
 3 A property owner must act to enjoin collections before the taxing unit delivers substantially all of its tax bills.
-4 This injunction process does not apply to cities, counties, small taxing units or water districts.
+4 This injunction process does not apply to taxing units with low levies or water districts.
 5

-By providing this information, the Comptroller's office provides technical assistance and not legal advice.
+By providing the following information, the Comptroller's office provides technical assistance and not legal advice.
 Taxing units should consult legal counsel for questions about the meaning of statutes, notice and hearing requirements and other matters that are unclear in the law.